PEAR: Pairwise Evaluation for Automatic Relative Scoring in Machine Translation: Conclusion

 We presented \pearfamily{}, a supervised QE metric family that models MT evaluation as graded pairwise relative scoring.
 Unlike standard metrics that score one candidate at a time, \pearfamily{} compares two translations jointly and predicts both the direction and strength of preference, which mirrors the way metrics are often used in practice, namely to decide which MT system or candidate is better.
 In controlled experiments, \pearfamily{} consistently outperforms matched single-candidate QE baselines, indicating that the pairwise formulation is a more effective approach for comparing candidate translations.

 On WMT24 MQM meta‑evaluation, \pearfamily{} achieves higher correlation than the largest QE submissions, despite its smaller model size.
 It further outperforms reference‑based metrics, despite not relying on human references.
-We also found that \pearfamily{}$_{\mathrm{ref}}$ remains effective when the anchor translation is an MT output rather than a human reference, and that \pearfamily{}’s segment-level pairwise scores are less correlated with other top metrics, suggesting that \pearfamily{} captures a different evaluation signal.
+We also showed that \pearfamily{} is an effective utility function for minimum Bayes risk (MBR) decoding, enabling a substantially cheaper pairwise scoring procedure with negligible impact on decoding quality.
+We further found that \pearfamily{}$_{\mathrm{ref}}$ remains effective when the anchor translation is an MT output rather than a human reference, and that \pearfamily{}’s segment-level pairwise scores are less correlated with other top metrics, suggesting that \pearfamily{} captures a different evaluation signal.

 Future work will focus on understanding which phenomena drive this divergence, and on leveraging pairwise relative scoring in other evaluation settings.